annesophiedesaulniers/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-This is a school management system where we have a student class, a teacher class, a department class and a course class.
+This is a school management system where we have school management system class, a student class, a teacher class, a department class and a course class.
 Each department, student, teacher and course has an id.
+The id increases each time.
+We are able to add and display new departments, students, teachers and courses.